ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

   - Tag placement
     - Tag on Victim's person or immediate belongings: This attack vector allows an Attacker to track a Victim in a fine-grained way.
 It is also more likely that this attack would trigger an alert from the Tag.
     - Tag(s) in proximity to Victim but not on their person (e.g. child's backpack, car): While this is a less fine-grained attack, it may also be less likely to be discovered by the Victim.
 A child may not realize the significance of an alert or know how to check for a Tag.
 A parent may not think to scan for such a Tag, or may have more difficulty finding a Tag in a complex location such as a car.
-    - Tags nearby but not used for unwanted location tracking (e.g. false positives by companions or on transit): While this is not an attack vector in its own right, repeated false positives may discourage a Victim from treating alerts seriously.
+    - Tags nearby but not used for Unwanted Tracking (e.g. false positives by companions or on transit): While this is not an attack vector in its own right, repeated false positives may discourage a Victim from treating alerts seriously.
     - Multiple Tags using multiple types of placement: This attack vector may trick a Victim into believing that they have fully addressed the attack when they have not.
 It also allows for a diversity of monitoring types (e.g. monitoring the Victim's precise location, monitoring a child's routine, monitoring car usage).

 ### Example scenarios with analyses